knaw-huc/tt-architecture/README.md

 * Parallelograms represent networked processes (i.e. services).
 * Rectangles with an extra marked block left and right represent software libraries
 * Third party software is grayed out
-* Project-specific configuration files are not depicted for the backends, but are assumed for all service deployments
+* All components (in any of frontend, middleware, and backend) are configurable via external configuration files.
+These are not explicitly drawn in the schema.

 #### Notes